m-mdy-m/VfyJS/doc/DataValidation.doc.md

   whitespace: { required: false, message: "Leading or trailing whitespaces are allowed in the username." }, });
 ```
-# ConfigUsername
+# Username Validation

+This module provides functionality to validate usernames based on customizable criteria.

 ## Overview

-The `isUsername` function is designed to validate usernames based on customizable criteria.
-It offers a range of validation options to ensure that usernames meet specific requirements, including length constraints, character composition, and format restrictions.
+The `isUsername` function validates usernames according to specified criteria, including length constraints, character composition, and format restrictions.

 ## Function Signature